Bulubulubuu/Overcooked-2-about-the-BepInEx/README.md

 ---

-## Step 15 — Apply the platform patch
+## Step 16 — Apply the BepInEx platform patch

-Run this as **one complete command**:
+Run this as one complete command:

 ```bash
 ./patch_bepinex.sh "$HOME/Library/Application Support/Steam/steamapps/common/Overcooked!
 2"
 ```

-Do not run the game directory path by itself.
+Do not run the game directory by itself.

 Wrong: